jwzhanggy/Graph_Toolformer/Graph_Toolformer_Package/README.md

 ## Graph Datasets used in Graph-Toolformer
 (Download URL: https://drive.google.com/file/d/1lC23j9RYMb44JRJybxIpUtxuQ2lW58n_/view?usp=sharing)

-ABout 15 different graph datasets are used and studied in graph-toolformer in the current version, which include
+About 15 different graph datasets are used and studied in graph-toolformer in the current version, which include

 - Graph Property Reasoning Dataset: GPR
 - Bibliographic Network Datasets: Cora, Pubmed, Citeseer